 Georgia had a divorce rate of 11.7 per 1,000 people in 2018 and the state is tied with the 24th highest divorce rate in the country.
 While we would love to say that all of these divorces are amicable, that’s just not the case.
 A lot of these couples will fight to the bitter end, and the legal term for that type of divorce is known as a contested divorce.

 Like marriage, divorce often does not go as planned.

 If a marriage fails, the culprit can typically be traced back to strong disagreements by one party, or disagreements on both sides that continued right up to the end.
-If you couldn’t agree on things when you were married, it’s unlikely you’ll be able to come to the table and find middle ground now.
-Hopefully you can, but if you are reading this, that answer is probably no.
+If you couldn’t agree on things when you were married, it’s unlikely you’ll be able to come to the table and find a middle ground now.
+Hopefully, you can, but if you are reading this, that answer is probably no.

 If this situation sounds familiar, you’re definitely going to want to talk to an experienced Atlanta divorce lawyer to understand what you can expect in terms of divorce costs (like alimony) or other issues (like child support or visitation, if you have children).